ulmi/ulmi.github.io/content/posts/1730286641658-DeNorma/index.en.md

 ## The Norms

-As I mentioned in a previous post, and I've also hinted in this one, part of my work is in land  planning / management.
-In this case, in order to develop land management instruments (IGT), the standards to be implemented would be:
+As I mentioned in a previous post, and I've also hinted in this one, part of my work is in land  planning and management.
+So in this case, in order to develop land management instruments (IGT), the standards to be implemented would be:

 + [Data Model and Systematization of Graphic Information for Municipal Master Plans (PDM)](https://www.dgterritorio.gov.pt/sites/default/files/publicacoes/Modelodados_PDM_18022021_Vol1_e_Vol2.pdf);

 + [Technical Standard on the Production and Reproduction of National Ecological Reserve (REN) Delimitation Maps](https://www.dgterritorio.gov.pt/sites/default/files/publicacoes/NormasEspecificacoes_REN_08022020.pdf).

-Both published in the Portugal's Official Law Gazette, in Aviso nº.
+Both published in the Portugal's Official Law Journal, in Aviso nº.
 9282/2021 of May 17, as published here on the [Direção Geral do Território website](https://www.dgterritorio.gov.pt/Publicacao-de-normas-tecnicas).

 In other words, some time has passed, which is great, because it allows us to see what the results have been, what difficulties they've encountered in implementing them and why they're not... :speak_no_evil: *almost spoiled the suspense*.

 ## The Objective